chuckkay/FramePack/README.md

-# 🚂 QueueItUp for FramePack
+# 🚂 QueueItUp for FramePack now With F1 Model

 > A lightweight robust job-queue mod for lllyasviel’s FramePack WebUI
 > packed with great enhancements to Make framepack even better.